-58. It is important to note that addressing these supply-side constraints does not guarantee that institutions will increasingly provide financial services to small-scale farmers.
-There are other demandside barriers to consider, as well as issues that stem from the broader policy / regulatory environment.
-Moreover, there are other un/under-served market segments in Indonesia (e.g. the non-agricultural SME sector) that have yet to be more fully explored, and which could offer more lucrative opportunities for financial institutions.
-Many of the improvements that could take place over the next few years to address financial access constraints in Indonesia (e.g. developments in the payments systems) are expected to pave the way for institutions to better serve these markets first.
+59. It is important to note that addressing these supply-side constraints does not guarantee that institutions will increasingly provide financial services to small-scale farmers.
+There are other demand-side barriers to consider, as well as issues that stem from the broader policy / regulatory environment.
+Moreover, there are other un/under-served market segments in Indonesia (e.g. the non-agricultural SME sector) that have yet to be more fully explored, and which could offer more

-&lt;sup>9 Savings can also provide a form of insurance against the vagaries of market fluctuations, crop failures and disaster, and a number of idiosyncratic risks (illness, accidents, etc.) that poor farmers are exposed to.
+10 Savings can also provide a form of insurance against the vagaries of market fluctuations, crop failures and disaster, and a number of idiosyncratic risks (illness, accidents, etc.) that poor farmers are exposed to.
 In other countries, some financial institutions that have successfully provided financing to small-scale producers have experimented with financial arrangements that combine the provision of loans with savings facilities.